Hospital Placement Locations:

 Every module on the course is mapped against NMC Standards of Competency, QAA Benchmarks Healthcare Professions, QAA Benchmarks for Nursing, and Graduate Headstart Employability Skills.
 This ensures you also learn transferable knowledge required by many other types of employers.

 Travelling abroad also boosts your employability, exposing you to new experiences and perspectives.
-For example, in 2017 two of our students spent a week at Keio University in Tokyo, Japan where they met other students from Japan, Korea and China to discuss nursing and health care issues.
+For example, in 2017 two University of Suffolk students spent a week at Keio University in Tokyo, Japan as part of a a knowledge exchange programme, primarily theory-based.
+Whilst attending the week-long programme, they were able to meet students from Japan, Korea and China to discuss aspects of healthcare such as healthy aging.
+The students funded their visits personally.

 Bethany Archer, one of the students, says: